 Finally, the instrument’s neck should be parallel to the floor.
 Control the angles using your left arm (still, assuming you are right-handed) and prevent it from facing too high up or down.
 Use both hands to maintain this setup.

-Generally speaking, these are the three major aspects to keep in mind when learning how to hold a guitar.
+Generally speaking, these are the three major aspects to keep in mind when learning how to hold the guitar.
 I’ve also prepared some extra tips that should complement the above information.

 1. Use A Pick – If you are finding it difficult to control the fingers on your dominant hand, you can opt to use a guitar pick.
 This tool helps you pluck or strum a stringed instrument, all while reducing stress on your hands.
 This is especially useful for instances when you need to practice for long hours.

 2. Watch YouTube Videos – Some people learn more quickly when they’re watching someone do it first.
-If you feel the need for visual aids, you can easily search for a simple tutorial on YouTube.
+If you feel the need for guitar lessons, you can easily search for a simple tutorial on YouTube.
 Observe them until you get the hang of things, and try it out yourself.

 For your reference, here’s a sample video: